auth0/auth0-java/README.md

 #### Log in to an organization

-Log in to an organization by using `withOrgganization()` when building the Authorization URL:
+Log in to an organization by using `withOrganization()` when building the Authorization URL:

 ```java
 AuthAPI auth = new AuthAPI("{YOUR_DOMAIN}", "{YOUR_CLIENT_ID}", "{YOUR_CLIENT_SECRET}");